Sample Collection Options

 Product was successfully added to your shopping cart.

 - South East

 - Health Screening

-Lab Code KIT-BHNF B12 Injection No Test/Profile Description Our Doctor's choice - A comprehensive Haematology and Biochemistry panel which looks at many different parameters of your health, plus five free tests at no extra charge - Vitamin D, Vitamin B12, Folate, Ferritin and HbA1C.
+Lab Code KIT-BHNF Test/Profile Description Our Doctor's choice - A comprehensive Haematology and Biochemistry panel which looks at many different parameters of your health, plus five free tests at no extra charge - Vitamin D, Vitamin B12, Folate, Ferritin and HbA1C.
 Extra Information Fast 8 hours if fasting LDL & Trigycerides required

 Must be received by lab next day

 Test Name Comprehensive PLUS V Profile or Test?
 Profile Test Inclusions (Total Vitamin B12 serum, Vitamin D [25 OH], Ferritin, Folate) as well as Full Blood Count(ESR), Sodium, Potassium, Chloride, Bicarbonate, Urea, Creatinine, Bilirubin, Alkaline Phosphatase, Asperate Transferase, LDH, CK, Gamma GT, Total Protein, Albumin, Globulin, EGFR, Calcium, Corrected Calcium, Phosphate, Blood Glucose, Uric acid, Total Cholesterol, Triglycerides, HDL, LDL, Iron, TIBC, Transferrin Saturation,TSH, FT4, HbA1C.
 Pathology Sample blood Target Turn Around Time in working days 3 Working Days Laboratory Notes No Sample Containers 1 x purple top, 2 x gold top, 1 x grey top GP Referral Yes Included

 Fast and professional, with understanding staff review by Todd on 05/12/2017ValueQualityConvenienceSpeedService